 The Practices Discover how you can enrich the life of your family

-With Joyce Lyke as your guide, learn to be more present while parenting.
-Through practices, such as; open-ended inquiry, body sensing, meditation, exploring your feelings and reactions, you will discover how being present with yourself can lead to more inner peace, and relaxed parenting.
+Learn to be more present while parenting.
+Through practices, such as; open-ended inquiry, body sensing, meditation, exploring your feelings and reactions, you will discover how being present with yourself can lead to more inner peace, and self acceptance as a parent.

 You will learn to: